mdmourao/Google-Cloud-Associate-Cloud-Engineer/README.md

-# Google Cloud Certification
+# Google Cloud Certification 🚀🚀🚀🚀🚀

 Google Cloud Associate Cloud Engineer certification is focused on the fundamental skills of deploying, monitoring, and maintaining projects on Google Cloud.

-Notes from my certification classes on Udemy!
+Notes taken during certification!

 # Refs Price